Land, Biodiversity & the Colony: continued

 Stay Tender

-When I was home last, I spent some time with Dr Mazin Qumsiyeh
+When I was home last, I spent some time with Prof Mazin Qumsiyeh

 Professor, Founder, and (volunteer) Director of the Palestine Museum of Natural History in occupied Bethlehem.